June 30, 2023

-- Allow you to combine your student loans into a single new loan, making repayment easier if you have student loans with multiple lenders.
+- Allow you to combine your student loans into a single new private loan, making repayment easier if you have student loans with multiple lenders.

 - Provide you the ability to pre-qualify with no impact to your credit score.
 This lets you see what rates you qualify for, different term options and estimated repayment amounts.